 - HTML mail is frowned upon.
 Sometimes people have to use a console mail reader and HTML emails can be unreadable.
 It will also unnecessarily increase the size of the message.

 - As is top posting, even though it’s the way the rest of the world works now, it doesn’t work well on mailing lists.

 Q: Why is top posting frowned upon?

-- Trim your replies.
-Cut unnecessary quoted text in any replies.
+- Trim your replies to remove any unnecessary quoted text from the mail you are replying to.
 HOWEVER, it is important to correctly attribute any such quoted text to the original author.
-Please remember to trim any mailing list additions to the messages.
+Please remember to trim any mailing list additions at the beginning and end of messages.

-- There is a maximum limit of 64KB for the size of a message.
-If you need to post something larger than this (or your post gets rejected for being too large), please put the content on a web page and post a link to it.
+- There is a maximum limit for the size of a message.
+If you need to post something large or your post gets rejected for being too large, please put the content on a web page and post a link to it.

 - This is especially true of images, documents and other files.
 Please don’t attach files to mailing list posts.